Your Gifts Make A Difference

 Volunteering keeps us engaged in life and can promote personal growth and self-esteem.
 Whether it is an ongoing commitment, fulfilling school service hours or a one-time endeavor, we welcome any gifts you want to share!
-At Richfield Living, we welcome both individual and group volunteers.
+At Richfield Living, we welcome both individual and group volunteers on our Salem, VA, campus, and opportunities will also open up on our Roanoke campus.
 An individual’s ability to volunteer is contingent upon their dependability, and their willingness and ability to perform the assigned tasks.
 All Richfield volunteers must be at least 14 years of age unless they are with a supervised group.

 “I love to call bingo – the residents are so appreciative.
 If you can just get the residents to open up a little bit you can learn so much from them.”